Royalties Calculator.

 Total monthly earnings: $6,500

-With that being said, artists can increase streams and grow their income by focusing on Spotify promotion, social media promotion, TikTok music promotion, and direct engagement with fans.
+That said, artists can boost their streams and grow their income by locking in on Spotify promotion, pushing hard on social media, using TikTok music promotion, and actually engaging with their fans instead of just posting and dipping.

 Final Words